asaeles/fullstack-nanodegree-vm/vagrant/cat_clicker/README.md

 Inspired by a famous Facebook trivial game "Cow Clicker" now its time for cats.

-The app is a single web page hosted by a Flask app that display a list of cat names, clicking the name will show the cat's details, clicking the cat image will increment the click count for the selected cat.
+The app is a single web page hosted by a Flask app that displays a list of cat names, clicking any name in the list will show the cat's details, clicking the cat's image will increment the click count for the selected cat.

-Additionally, pressing the Admin button will show a form where you cna edit the cat details name, URL and click count.
+Additionally, pressing the Admin button will show a form where you can edit the cat details name, URL and click count.

 The app uses local storage to save data.